tamtwill/NU_MSDS_Classes/README.md

 10. Decision Analytics - 460: not included here.
 Class exclusived used an Excel add-in to perform decision optimization
 11. Text Analytics - 453: Class was mostly theory, code done in **Python**
-12. Capstone - 498: Project done in **R** (mostly) since it was the only language all members knew, one **Python** script
+12. Capstone - 498: Project done in **R** (mostly) since it was the only language all members knew, one **Python** script My best Capstone model, scored by making a "late submission", got a Private Score of .502, which would have ranked it in second place in the competition had we been participating while it was "live".